techgrounds/techgrounds-anj-dtmr/000_cloud_project/beslissing_doc.md

 June 20, 2023
 Today I decided to create my key vault first before the vm's from the 2 servers.
 This is to ready from the start, a place where I can keep my secrets.

+June 21, 2023
+Deployed key vault and storage account with container, before deploying the vmss.